azurecitadel/azurecitadel/content/ai/_index.md

 ---
-title: "Introduction to AI"
+title: "AI"
+description: "Azure offers a wide range of artificial intelligence based services.
+This video will describe some of these, from the AI trained models embedded into Azure services, to pretrained services and frameworks to train your own."
 author: [ "Dan Baker" ]
-description: "Join Azure Dan in a series of short videos covering topics on Azure related to Artificial Intelligence."
-weight: null
 layout: single
+toc: 3
 menu:
   side:
-    parent: 'Videos'
+    identifier: ai
 ---

+## Video Series

-## Episode 1: Introduction to AI
+### Episode 1: Introduction to AI

 The idea of inanimate objects coming to life and thinking for themselves isn’t new, for years we have dreamed about a world of robots and Artificial Intelligence coexisting alongside humans and integrating into the fabric of our daily lives.